EdgardoPinto-Escalier/simple-react-site/README.md

-## SIMPLE REACT E-BOOKSTORE
+## Simple React E-Bookstore

 This is a very simple static react site with no functionality at all.
-It was created just for training purposes.
+It was created just for training purposes only.

-## SOME OF THE THINGS USED INCLUDES:
+## Some of the things used for this project:

 - React router 4
 - React components
 - React state
 - Filtering with React

-## DEMO
+## Demo

 [React E-Bookstore](http://react-bookstore.web-projects.work/)